DCLARKE23/SVG_editor_finalproject/README.md

 # SVG_editor_finalproject

 This is a simple Windows Forms app developed in C# which allows the user to draw a variety of shapes to create an SVG document.
-I developed this app for my final project
+I developed this app for my final project in my Advanced Programming Techniques course at university.

-The primary features as as follows:
+# Main Features

   - Shape tool which supports Squares, Rectangles, Circles and Ellipses
   - Colour tools which show the Hexadecimal value of the current colour
   - Undo and Redo changes